dcastro/vscode-haskell-test-runner/NOTES.md

   * :r a target
   * ???? we can't use all-types, because the file may have no expressions in it yet

-* when loading the HIE project, haskero only shows the actual targets, not ghc-mod for example.
-How does it do it?

 * Do expressions of type `[Char]` become of type `IsString s => s` when `-XOverloadedStrings` is enabled?

 * Try replacing utils/map/Map with es2015's native Map (needs `map` and `filter` functions)